Roz Shafran

 Roz Shafran FMedSci (born January 1, 1970) is a British consultant clinical psychologist who is Emeritus Professor of Translational Psychology at the UCL Great Ormond Street Institute of Child Health.
 She is particularly known for her pioneering research on perfectionism and its effects on mental health, as well as her leadership in creating and directing the Charlie Waller Institute.

 Early life and education

-Shafran was born in London and attended North London Collegiate School.
+Shafran was born in London.
 She studied experimental psychology at St Edmund Hall, Oxford University, graduating in 1991 with a congratulatory first.
 She later obtained her Ph.D. from the Institute of Psychiatry, Psychology and Neuroscience in 1995.
 Her research, which focussed on obsessive–compulsive disorder, laid the foundation for her later work in clinical psychology.
 She qualified as a clinical psychologist and was accredited as a CBT therapist.
 Shafran worked as a Killam Post-Doctoral Fellowship at the University of British Columbia under Jack Rachman.
 At the time, she was volunteering at Great Ormond Street Hospital, where she became interested in medically unexplained symptoms.
 She worked alongside Rachel Bryant-Waugh on eating disorders.
 Her interests in obsessive compulsive disorder and eating disorders motivated her to work with Christopher Fairburn at the University of Oxford.